aktaraydin/cfg_to_xlsx/README.md

 Tachnican in charge of Scada (Siemens Simatic) wanted help from me.

-<b>Problem:</b> He prepare xls table about electrik panel map for electricic technician.
+<b>Problem:</b> Technician needs to prepare xls table about panel map for electricic technician.
 He need to write every cell with hand one by one.
 This operation takes approximately 4 hours.
-I tried to decrease this preparing time 2 second.
+I tried to decrease this preparing time to 2 second.

 <b>Program Steps:</b>